Prevention and repression of domestic violence in the jurisprudence of the Strasbourg Court

 License

-Users are free to share and adapt the material provided proper attribution is given to the original author(s) and the source.
+Users are free to share and adapt the material for any purpose, provided that appropriate credit is given to the original author(s) and the source, a link to the license is provided, and any changes made are indicated.